East Indonesia Mujahideen: 2014

 One of the perpetrators in the killing of the police officers in 2012 is arrested at Mamasa, West Sulawesi, by Densus 88.
 During the year, the group allegedly shot at a police station.
 The police also stated that MIT have participated in the abductions and killings of civilians, some of the killing is allegedly done because the civilian is acting as informant for the security forces.

 2015

-During 2015, the terrorist group conduct attacks on Christians, and also involved in shootouts with Indonesian police.
-One Indonesian soldier and one police officer is killed during the year.
+In 2015, the terrorist group conducted attacks on Christians, and were also involved in shootouts with Indonesian police.
+One Indonesian soldier and one police officer were killed during the year.

 2016

-One Indonesian police officer is killed by MIT during a shootout at Poso, while the two of the terrorists are killed.
+One Indonesian police officer is killed by MIT during a shootout at Poso, while two of the terrorists are killed.
 Indonesian police stated that the terrorist group is operating on a difficult terrain at Pegunungan Biru.
 Indonesian police claimed that during their operation in 2016 28 members of the terrorist group has been arrested.